raylutz/daffodil/README.md

 ### data typing and conversion

-    dtype is a dict that specifies the datatype for each column. if 'unflatten' is specified and dtype specifies json, then column will be unflattened when the data is read.
+    dtypes is a dict that specifies the datatype for each column. if 'unflatten' is specified and dtypes specifies json, then column will be unflattened when the data is read.
     Unflattening will convert JSON in the csv file to produce any arbitrary data item, such as lists or dicts.

 ### creation and conversion